CSISdefense/Fixed-price/contract_size_exploration.md

 ##    "41,000"    "75,211"   "195,381"   "696,860" "1,801,029"
 ```

-However, a quick analysis finds that  though that cut off removes the bulk of the contracts, the top quartile still comes in below the mean of the weighted sample 2.5377019\times 10^{7}.
+However, a quick analysis finds that though a cut off removes the bulk of the contracts, the top quartile still comes in below the mean of the weighted sample 2.5377019 &times; 10^7^.
 Even the 90th and 95th quantile of the unweighted sample with cut off still doesn't reach that mean.

 ##Applying Weighted Quartiles to the Unweighted sample
 Thus, applying a weighted quartile to the unweighted sample and ultimately the full data set appears to be a better way to study acquisition issues of interest.
 The weighted sample does show that there is still enough contracts (1898 out of 133) to meet the minimum threshholds for analysis.